Forecasts: German economy will shrink in 2023 as a whole - Breaking Latest News

 The German economy slipped into recession at the beginning of the year.
 There are now increasing forecasts that economic output will also shrink in 2023 as a whole.

-IfW Kiel, DIW Berlin and RWI Essen expect an improvement over the course of the year and growth again in the coming year.
+In the course of the year, the IfW Kiel, the DIW Berlin and the RWI Essen at least expect an improvement and in the coming year a small growth again.
 Inflation, interest rates and the labor shortage remained the greatest risks.

 The German economy is not moving.
 On the contrary: three of the leading economic institutes corrected their forecasts for economic growth significantly downwards on Thursday – and into the red.
 Economists had previously expected the German economy to make up for the weak first quarter over the course of the year.
-But instead of a small growth expect the German Institute for Economic Research (DIW Berlin)the Kiel IfW and Essen’s RWI now report that economic output will also shrink by 0.2 to 0.3 percent in 2023 as a whole.
+But instead of a small growth expect the German Institute for Economic Research (DIW Berlin)the Kiel IfW and the Essen RWI now report that economic output will also shrink by 0.2 to 0.3 percent in 2023 as a whole.
+The Bundesbank is now also expecting a decline of 0.3 percent.

 “We think that private consumption is recovering – but tentatively,” said DIW expert Geraldine Dany-Knedlik.
 Slower inflation and higher wage settlements would help reduce uncertainty.